-Our online exhibition is now live, with an in person exhibition due to take place in August 2021.
+Our online exhibition is now live, with an in person exhibition taking place 23 - 30 August at Leeds Corn Exchange.

 We’re looking for a team of volunteers to take part in the project.
 Activities will include interviewing people who’ve played a significant role in the operatic life of Leeds, exploring archive materials housed with our partners (including Leeds Museums and the West Yorkshire Archive Service), and supporting the curation of the final exhibition.